a2stuff/a2d/MGTK.md

 ```

 #### SetPenMode ($07)
-Set the current pen mode
+Set the pen mode of the current grafport.

 Parameters:
 ```